 Which approach will you take?

-If you’re considering a rebrand it’s essential that you focus on each and every touch point of the brand, not the least of which is how the brand performs and delivers on its product, service or promises.
-The goal is not only to develop the workings for a great brand, but also to create a clear picture of how to live out that brand on a daily basis.
+If you’re considering a rebrand, it’s essential that you focus on each and every touch point of the brand, not the least of which is how the brand performs and delivers on its product, service, or promises.
+The goal is not only to develop the workings of a great brand but also to create a clear picture of how to live out that brand on a daily basis.
 With the guidance of a positioning document and a brand strategy, a rebrand will lead to authentic improvements for a company, both internally and externally.